 - Saucer for every pot.
-You want to have something to catch the water draining out of your pots, otherwise you will ruin whatever the planter is sitting on.
+You want to have something to catch the water draining out of your pots, otherwise, you will ruin whatever the planter is sitting on.

-Obtain plastic, rubber or metal saucers.
+Obtain plastic, rubber, or metal saucers.
 Clay saucers look nice, but they allow moisture to pass through which will rot your roots.

 - Size Matters

 One size does not fit all.
 For instance, if you are growing basil you will need a deeper planter because basil has deep roots.
-Likewise, if you are growing mint you will need rectangular box because mint likes to spread out. (more on both coming up).
+Likewise, if you are growing mint you will need a rectangular box because mint likes to spread out. (more on both coming up).

 There is a difference between potting mixes and potting soil.